awsdocs/amazon-redshift-developer-guide/doc_source/t_Unloading_tables.md

 ```

 **Important**
-The temporary security credentials must be valid for the entire duration of the COPY statement\.
-If the temporary security credentials expire during the load process, the COPY will fail and the transaction will be rolled back\.
-For example, if temporary security credentials expire after 15 minutes and the COPY requires one hour, the COPY will fail before it completes\.
+The temporary security credentials must be valid for the entire duration of the UNLOAD statement\.
+If the temporary security credentials expire during the load process, the UNLOAD will fail and the transaction will be rolled back\.
+For example, if temporary security credentials expire after 15 minutes and the UNLOAD requires one hour, the UNLOAD will fail before it completes\.

 You can create a manifest file that lists the unload files by specifying the MANIFEST option in the UNLOAD command\.
 The manifest is a text file in JSON format that explicitly lists the URL of each file that was written to Amazon S3\.